gsrohde/testBML/docs/README.md

 you can update your module library by taking the following steps:
 1. Make a new "development" branch for your repository (based on the main branch).
-2. The GitHub web interface has a "Sync fork" button, but it cannot be used if there are any conflicts between your repository and `skelBML`.
-Unfortunately, this will almost always be the case when updating your repository.
-Instead, you can sync your branch to `skelBML` using git from the command line as
-   follows: First, be sure the new development branch is checked out in your working copy and that you have a remote named `upstream` that points to the `biocro/skelBML` GitHub repository (_this_ repository).
+2. Update the new branch from `skelBML`.
+The GitHub web interface has a "Sync fork" button that makes this easy to do, but it cannot be used if there are any conflicts between your repository and `skelBML`.
+If there are merge conflicts, you can instead sync your branch to `skelBML` using git from the command line as follows: First, be sure the new development branch is checked out in your working copy and that you have a remote named `upstream` that points to the `biocro/skelBML` GitHub repository (_this_ repository).
 (If you are using GitHub Desktop, the `upstream` remote should have been created automatically.)
 Then, run the commands
    ```
    git fetch upstream